-In the interest of transparency and public health, our office will be continuously updating this webpage with information regarding decedent COVID-19 testing.
-We have received phone calls from concerned citizens who may have been exposed to a decedent with a COVID-19 concern, and are hoping this information will assist in personal precautionary measures for those individuals with a concern of exposure to a specific decedent.
+In the interest of transparency and public health, our office will be continuously updating this webpage on a monthly basis with information regarding decedent COVID-19 testing.
 We have created a categorization system to quantify the potential of a decedent requiring COVID-19 testing based off of a variety of factors including, but not limited to, the following: medical history, travel history, current symptoms and/or prior exposure to a confirmed COVID-19 positive person.
-The following decedents have been tested for COVID-19 based on the previously outlined criteria and the results are as follows:
+The following decedents have been tested for COVID-19 based on the previously outlined criteria and the results are as follows and updated as of 04/13/21:

 A Letter From the Coroner